swissup/swissup.github.io/m1/extensions/amp/google-analytics.md

 sidebar: sidebar.md
 ---

-AMP is using Magento's Google Analitycs functionality.
+AMP is using Magento's Google Analytics functionality.
 So, if you are using _System > Configuration > Sales > Google API > Google Analytics_ on your desktop site, our AMP module will add the script automatically.